 4. Reclaimed Wood Bar Tops

 For bars and restaurants, the bar area needs to be the focal point of the room.
 It’s the gathering place and often the soul of the eatery.
-So, the bar top needs to complement the room, be sturdy enough to withstand a lot of use, and it needs to make a statement all its own.
+So, the bar top material needs to complement the room, be sturdy enough to withstand a lot of use, and it needs to make a statement all its own.

 5. Reclaimed Lumber

-Start Using Reclaimed Building Materials in 2019
+Start Using Reclaimed Building Materials in 2026